 Okay, so I just googled "flushing brakes" which means replacing the brake fluid with all new fluid.
 The site I read this on recommended having this done every 30,000 miles.
 You have this done on ABS braking systems.
-That being said, it is not likely the fluid that is causing your brakes to squeal - far more likely to be brake pads or something inside the actual brake drum.

 I have fairly new brake pads, about 4 months old.
 I checked and they are still good.
 Now I have a squeaking noise when I put on the brakes and also, there is a lot of brake dust all over the pads, tires, etc. What is the cause and what should I do to fix this?
 Thanks for any suggestion.

-By mldave from San Antonio, TX
+By marvin from San Antonio, TX

 I have had this problem with high performance brakes.
 Shims or not they will still sometimes squeal especially when backing up.
 Answer, remove the pads, lube the back of the pad with brake grease, place a piece of duct tape on the back of the pad and reinstall, no more squeal.
 I am not sure how long it will last but I have had some very fast cars run many hard miles braking at top speed without a sound.
 I have done the same with my Lexus and Merc's with positive results.

 My back brakes squeak when I start driving forward.
 Then it goes away; braking is okay.
 Everything is new; drums, springs, shoes, and emergency brakes are OK.
 This is a 2007 Ford Ranger.